What You Need to Know: Class Registration

 Q. A prerequisite is listed as "advisory"; that means I don't need to have it for the course - right?

 A. Wrong.
 Advisory prerequisites are still prerequisites for the course, they are just not enforced by Wolverine Access.
 There are two types of prerequisite listings in the system:

-If a prerequisite is listed in the system as a "Course" prerequisite, Wolverine Access will NOT allow you to register for the course unless you have completed the requirements in a prior term.
-(If you have completed the requirement via waiver, please contact Academic Services for permission to enroll.)
+- If a prerequisite is listed in the system as a "Course" prerequisite, Wolverine Access will NOT allow you to register for the course unless you have completed the requirements in a prior term.
+(If you have completed the requirement via waiver, please contact Ross Registrar's Office for permission to enroll.)

-- Course Bidding Warning: Course bidding WILL let you bid on classes where you don't meet the "Course" prerequisite, however, we will not be able to register you into the course when we load the results into Wolverine Access and you will lose the points you bid.
+- Course Bidding Warning: Course bidding WILL let you bid on classes for which you don't meet the "Course" prerequisite, however, our office will not be able to register you into the course when we load the results into Wolverine Access and you will lose the points you bid.

 If a prerequisite is "Advisory", Wolverine Access will allow you to enroll without having fulfilled the requirement; however, instructors reserve the right to remove you at a later (less convenient) date if you have not completed the prerequisite.

 You are responsible for meeting the prerequisites for elective classes.
 Check the Course Descriptions thoroughly and feel free to reach out to an instructor if you have specific questions.

 Q: I'm an online MBA student and want to take an elective in person.
 Can I do that?

 A: Yes, you are able to take MBA electives in person if you are able to do so.
 You may need to get instructor permission.